ianh8899/react-hono-auth-starter/README.md

 This is a **React Hono Starter Kit** that integrates with **Better Auth** for authentication.
 It provides a boilerplate for building modern web applications with a React frontend and a Hono-based backend.

+Checkout the supabase & docker-postgres branches to change up the configuration.

 ## Features

 - **React** for the frontend.